Classic cars in Cuba are also an essential part of its history.

 A curious fact is that Hotel Iberostar Grand Packard, located in front of Havana's Paseo del Prado, bears the name of the famous American luxury car brand because its first floor was once home to Porsche and Packard car dealerships.

-Foto: Hotel Packard (Cortesía Iberostar Grand Packard)
+Photo: Hotel Packard (Courtesy Iberostar Grand Packard)

 Almendrones: rolling legends in Cuba

-Cuba has more than 75,000 preserved classic cars, manufactured between 1920 and 1950.
-In Havana alone there are more than 10,000 in circulation.
+Cuba has more than 75,000 preserved classic cars, with manufacturing dates between 1920 and 1950.
+In Havana alone, more than 10,000 circulate.

-These roofless cars, but loaded with poise and elegance, are also an essential element in the photos taken by cuban quinceañerasLong dresses of lace and tulle float over the seats of these cars, to be immortalized in the memories of that beautiful age.
+These cars without a roof, but loaded with size and elegance, are also an indispensable element in the photos that Cuban quinceañeras takeLong dresses of lace and tulle float over the seats of these cars, to be immortalized in the memories of that beautiful age.

 Almendrones mechanics, the geniuses of the century!

-Although there are tenacious dreamers who, with a great deal of effort, have managed to create companies such as Nostalgicar.Julio and Nidialys have this beautiful fleet of classic cars recognized worldwide.
+Although there are tenacious dreamers who, with a great deal of effort, have managed to create companies like nostalgicr..
+Julio and Nidialys have this beautiful fleet of classic cars recognized worldwide.

 Tips and recommendations for traveling to Cuba